Iran says plane at airport leased to Ghana after U.S.-flagged plane sighting

 The New York Times reported on Thursday that a plane owned by the Bank of Utah was parked in Mehrabad Airport in Tehran on Tuesday.

-Its presence was noteworthy as the United States and Iran have been at loggerheads for decades and the Islamic Republic is subject to economic sanctions.
-A State Department spokeswoman said on Friday these sanctions “generally prohibit” U.S.-registered aircraft from flying to Iran.
+Its presence was noteworthy as the United States and Iran have been at loggerheads for decades and the Islamic Republic is subject to certain economic sanctions.

 State news agency IRNA on Friday night quoted Iranian foreign ministry spokeswoman Marzieh Afkham as saying that the plane was transporting the brother of Ghana’s president and a mining delegation.